tpdl/Paper-Notes/GPU setup for Ubuntu 16.04.md

  Then
  ```
-make all
+sudo make all -j8
-make test
+sudo make test
-make runtest
+sudo make runtest
-make pycaffe      -should be finished already, so you can omit this one
+sudo make pycaffe      -should be finished already, so you can omit this one
-make distribute
+sudo make distribute
  ```

  Note that the build process can be sped up by appending -j $(($(nproc) + 1)) to the above commands, which distributes the build across the available processors on your system.
 For example: